 Mr. Mighell currently serves on the Steering Committee for Baylor’s Give Light Campaign, and has served on various corporate and charitable boards, including United National Bank, The Center for Family Ministries and Abiding Fathers.

 He graduated from Baylor University in 1987 with a BBA in Accounting and was a member of Phi Gamma Delta fraternity.

-Mighell graduated with honors from Baylor University in 1987 with a BA in Public Relations.
-She was a member of Kappa Alpha Theta, President of Omicron Delta Kappa honors fraternity and a member of Mortar Board.
+She graduated with honors from Baylor University in 1987 with a BA in Public Relations.

 Mrs. Minette Drumwright Pratt earned a Bachelor of Arts degree from Baylor in 1951 and attended Southwestern Theological Seminary.

 She formerly worked with the International Mission Board as assistant to the executive vice president and as director of the Office of International Prayer Strategy.
 She served as vice president of the Baylor Alumni Association in 1978 and president of Southwestern Seminary Alumni in 1988.
 She has served on boards or held key positions with National Woman's Missionary Union, North America Mission Board, Seminary Woman's Club, Fort Worth Woman's Club, Junior Woman's Club of Fort Worth, Friends of Fort Worth Library, Lena Pope Children's Home, and Auxiliary for Dorcas House (home for battered women).
 She has served as a member of the Executive Board of the Baptist General Convention of Texas.

 In 1984, Pratt received the Mrs. J. M. Dawson Award from the SBC Ministers' Wives Conference, given for outstanding contributions to the denomination.